Contribute to this wiki

 The simplest way to make substantial contributions to the wiki, like adding a section or page, is to clone the wiki to your local machine and make changes there.
 This way you can continously monitor how your changes will look once they are published, making sure the structure and pages looks like you expect them to.

 This page will guide you through the process of cloning the wiki, running it locally, and making changes to it.
-If the technical side of things seem daunting or you run in to problems, you can post and issue on the Github repository and we will help you out.
+If the technical side of things seem daunting or you run in to problems, you can post and issue on the Github repository to get support.

 Clone the wiki